seregazhuk/php-headhunter-api/README.md

 use seregazhuk\HeadHunterApi\Api;

 /**
-* Token is optional .
+ * Token is optional.
 Your need token only
  * for resources that require authentication
  */
 $api = Api::create('YOUR_TOKEN');
 $userInfo = $api->me->info();
 ```